krzysiekpiasecki/Predicate/README.md

 # __Predicate__

-A functor called the predicate that accepts input arguments and returns boolean value
+The PHP FRAMEWORK for creating the predicates that accepts input arguments and returns boolean value

 ![img](https://pfunctor.github.io/predicate/img/theme.png)